ashwin15savage/DBMS-mini-project/README.md

 18. Write a query to display details of order Id,name and amount of those whose order date is active and ordered before they bought a book.

+19. Write a query to display details of Active,Cost,Productname,Productowner whose cost is greater than 500 and sort them in ascending order.

+20. Write a query to display details of distinct Fullname,Leadsourcce,Leadowner where the leadsource is cold call and they are in the IT industry.

+21. Write a query to display details of Accountowner,Accountname,Taskinvolved in whose name ends with "ew" using right joins.

+22. Write a query to display details of Orderowner,Quantity,nettotal and decrement 15 percent of nettotal for those who ordered 10 or more items and label it as totalprice

-19. Write a query to didplay details of account name,account owner ,account type,subject,status using JOIN
+23. Write a query to didplay details of account name,account owner ,account type,subject,status using JOIN

-20. Write a query to didplay details of account name,account owner ,account type,subject,status using RIGHT JOIN
+24. Write a query to didplay details of account name,account owner ,account type,subject,status using RIGHT JOIN

-21. Write a query to didplay details of account name,account owner ,account type,subject,status using INNER JOIN
+25. Write a query to didplay details of account name,account owner ,account type,subject,status using INNER JOIN

-22. Write a query to didplay details of account name,account owner ,account type,subject,status using LEFT
+26. Write a query to didplay details of account name,account owner ,account type,subject,status using LEFT